GILT-Forum/TM-Mgmt-Best-Practices/best-practices.md

 📓 **Note**: You may wish to tag and archive all verified wrong translations for future use in Machine Learning, as an example of a bad translation.

+---

-Criteria that may be considered in decisions about cleanup:
+ℹ️ Criteria that may be considered in decisions about cleanup:

 - Age of the segment (last modified date / last used date)
 - Terminology updates